What is It?

 A Growing Network: the National SAM Innovation Project

 Delaware’s SAM project is part of a larger national network, the National SAM Innovation Project (NSIP).
-As of the fall of 2012 this network includes over 500 schools in fifteen states, with additional state pilots and at least one international pilot about to begin.
+As of the fall of 2014 this network includes over 700 schools in seventeen states.
 As one of the six NSIP Founding Affiliates, UD / DASL brings to the table experience gained from having been part of the project since its very beginning.
 Additional information on the SAM project and on NSIP may be found at the NSIP web site: www.samsconnect.com.

 Independent and external research has determined that on average principals gain the equivalent of 27 extra days of instructional leadership time in their first year of using the SAM process, and increase that gain to the equivalent of 38 days and 55 days in their second and third years of participation.
 (For details on the Policy Studies Associates research on the SAM project, go to: http://elite1199.inmotionhosting.com/~samsco5/wordpress/wp-content/uploads/2011/12/PSA-SAM-Models-2011.pdf .

-To participate in the Delaware SAM project, please contact Dave Sechler, Project Director: email@example.com.
+To participate in the Delaware SAM project, please contact Steve Godowsky, Project Director: email@example.com